giantswarm/giantnetes-terraform/docs/installation-guide-azure.md

 - Vault (only needed because we bootstrapping Vault manually)
 - Kubernetes

-Master and workers will be created with in the Vault stage and expectedly will fail (and recreated later).
-This is done to keep single Terraform state and simplify cluster management after installation.
-Master and workers will be reprovisioned with right configuration in the second state called Kubernetes.

 ### Stage: Vault

 #### Create Vault virtual machine and all other necessary resources

-**Always** answer "No" for copying state, we are using different keys for the state!

 ```
 source bootstrap.sh